A School with Deep Roots in Educational Excellence

 Two Rival Schools Become One

 In 1984, in an effort to combat rising costs and declining enrollments at both schools, SG/GH and ACDS began merger talks.
 In 1987, the two schools merged.
-The Victoria Road campus was sold to Asheville-Buncombe Technical Community College (A-B Tech), and a new school, Carolina Day School, was born on the Hendersonville Road campus.
+The Victoria Road campus was sold to Asheville-Buncombe Technical Community College (A-B Tech), and the newly named Carolina Day School remained on the ACDS Hendersonville Road campus.